- Which trees damage foundations?

 - What are the worst trees to plant?

-- Which trees roots grow straight down?
+- Do oak tree roots grow straight down?

 Which trees damage foundations?